carter-yagemann/vmi-unpack/README.md

 to perform unpacking on.
 Refer to both projects for more details.

-VMI-Unpack additionally depends on the glib-2.0, json-glib-1.0, openssl, and the standard built utilities.
-The following is an example of how to install these dependencies on Debian using apt-get:
+VMI-Unpack additionally depends on the glib-2.0, json-glib-1.0, openssl, and the standard build utilities.
+The following is an example of how to install these dependencies on Debian using apt:

-    sudo apt-get install build-essential libglib2.0-dev libjson-glib-dev libssl-dev
+    sudo apt install build-essential libglib2.0-dev libjson-glib-dev libssl-dev

 For running unit tests, CUnit is also required:

-    sudo apt-get install libcunit1-dev
+    sudo apt install libcunit1-dev

 Once all the dependencies are installed, simply download or clone this repository and run `make`.